lareinayden/cs348k_proj/README.md

 | Segmentation mask path (configs 4, 6) | Not started | No mask extraction or ControlNet-seg runs |
 | Interactive refinement loop | Not started | Phase 3 |

-### Success Criteria:
+### Success Criteria

-We will know the experiment is successful when we can produce a robust comparative analysis cross-referencing our generated outputs against the original target images.
-Success does not mean "perfect" reconstructions; it means our evaluation pipeline can definitively measure and rank the efficacy of each modality setup.
+Success means ranking **which conditioning modality strongest reconstructs the target scene** under our metric framework—not achieving perfect pixel-level copies.

-- Checkpoint 1 Success: Our evaluation code is functional and can definitively identify failed generations (e.g., scoring empty pictures or white noise heavily negatively compared to the target).
+- **Checkpoint 1:** Evaluation pipeline distinguishes failed generations (noise, blank) from plausible reconstructions.
-- Checkpoint 2 Success: Generations on the test subset, scored and compared to baselines, with intermediate tables or plots and a clear summary of what is done vs. still open.
+- **Checkpoint 2:** Batch reconstructions on the test subset, scored vs. targets, with tables and a progress summary.
-- Final Success: A comprehensive set of plots (Modality vs. LPIPS, Modality vs. CLIP-score) proving which input method best captures user intent.
+- **Final:** Completed experiment table and modality-vs-metric plots identifying the strongest semantic and structural conditioning signals; limitations of target-as-proxy intent stated clearly.

 ## Implementation Roadmap